Note: I may earn money or products from the companies, products, or links mentioned in this post.

 Getting a diagnosis changed everything for Elizabeth.
 Once we knew what was going on, her team was able to come up with a plan.

 They changed her formula to one that she could tolerate better.
 This formula helped her grow and gain weight whereas previous formulas had not.
-The doctors increased her fluid intake due to her POTS which lowered her heartrate, helped her feel better overall, and allowed her to be able to tolerate going outside to play in the summer.

 It wasn’t immediate, but over time we all saw changes that we knew came from receiving a diagnosis.
 The doctors now had a direction and way of looking at things through the scope of all three of her diagnoses.